tempranova/turtlerp/README.md

 - // Guild rank integrated into tooltip
 - // Tooltip layout integrated with PFUI
-- // Target removed when targetting a player after targetting self 0.1.1
+- // Target removed when targetting a player after targetting self
+- // Showing version number in ? section
+0.1.1
 - // New Spellbook UI
 - // Implementing a Test channel for future dev changes